CraftAcademy/library-challenge/README.md

 I need to be able to search for both title and author

 As a library worker
-In order to see what books are available and not
+In order to see what books are available
-I need to see a list that shows the status of the book
+I need to see a list of available books

 As a library worker
 In order to get the checked out books back